Crossing Schaerbeek

 Crossing Schaerbeek is a Belgian football club based in Schaerbeek, Brussels.
 The club plays in the Belgian Division 1, after promotion from the Belgian Division 2 in 2024–25.
 The club colours are green and white.

 History

-The club joined the Belgian FA midway thorugh the 1940s as Union Sportive Albert Schaerbeek and received matricule number 4070 upon registration and was placed in the provincial leagues.
+The club joined the Belgian FA midway through the 1940s as Union Sportive Albert Schaerbeek and received matricule number 4070 upon registration and was placed in the provincial leagues.
 The club played at the Chazal stadium in Schaerbeek.